archywigglestyn/The-Smokey-Powell/README.md

 Included are links below or look above in the files.

-Ooops I made a mistake with the fan output On/Off cycle.
-Call this version 1.1!
-The shared particle app https://go.particle.io/shared_apps/5c80577dfeadaf000a69200d You will need to copy it to your apps so you can modify it.

 Version 1.2 Fixes issues with slow internet by using event based communication with blynk compaired to timed.
 Also allows smoke percent to be set while in off mode. https://go.particle.io/shared_apps/5cd7962f07e91900229c8bc1